avinashlahel/assignment-fe/README.md

-# AssignementFe
+# AssignmentFe

 Following tools have been used for this project

-Angular 8
+- Angular 8
-Angular CLI
+- Angular CLI
-Angular Material (responsive UI)
+- Angular Material (responsive UI)

 ## What does the app do ?